Breakfast daily, 8 lunches, 12 three-course dinners including a farewell dinner at Butchart Gardens

 Day 2 VANCOUVER

 This morning, tour Vancouver, including the waterfront, Chinatown, and Stanley Park with its old-growth evergreen forests and totem poles.
-The rest of the day is free to explore the many attractions at your leisure.
+The afternoon is free to explore the many attractions at your leisure before dinner at a local restaurant.

 Day 3 VANCOUVER–ROCKY MOUNTAINEER–KAMLOOPS